 Recommended band size at Hampton Court House

-We played Hampton Court House as a 6-piece - vocals, guitar, bass, drums, keys and sax - and that’s the lineup we’d recommend back as the sweet spot for the Conservatory.
-The room takes it cleanly, the dancefloor stays roomy, and the sax adds the right lift over the core dance-set instrumentation in a glazed space that already has a bit of natural sparkle to it.
-A 5-piece drops the sax and stays comfortable; bigger lineups with brass would fit physically and the room could probably wear it, but the 6-piece is where the Conservatory sits best.
+We played Hampton Court House as a 6-piece - two vocals, guitar, bass, drums, keys and sax - and it’s what we’d recommend for the Conservatory.
+The dancefloor stays roomy and the sax lifts over the core four in a glazed room that already has some sparkle in it.
+A 5-piece drops the sax and still works; brass would fit physically if you wanted it.

 How a wedding day flows at Hampton Court House